vinceallenvince/FloraJS/README.md

 #### Simple System

-1. Pass Flora.System.setup() a function that describes the items in your world.
+1. Pass a function to Flora.System.setup() that describes the items in your world.
-2. The first item must be a World. (eg. this.add('World'))
+2. The first item must be a World. (eg. this.add('World')).
 3. Call Flora.System.loop() to start the animation.

 ```html